stellar/stellar-protocol/drafts/draft-0003.md

 ### Should my asset be a regulated asset ?

-Ideally, No. Implementing Regulated Assets should be a last resort.
-It comes with a substantial operational overhead, added complexity, and burden for the users.
+Ideally, No. Implementing Regulated Assets should only be used when absolutely necessary, such as for regulatory reasons.
+It comes with a substantial operational overhead, added complexity, and burden for users.
 Issuers should only go down this route if it absolutely required.
 Alternatively, some other available options are to utilize [SEP006](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0006.md) in order to perform KYC on deposit and withdraw, and/or use [AUTHORIZATION_REQUIRED](https://www.stellar.org/developers/guides/issuing-assets.html#requiring-or-revoking-authorization)` which allows issuers to whitelist specific accounts to hold their issued assets.

 ### Why are the validation and approval servers separated?